ministryofjustice/security-guidance/docs/guidance-for-using-open-internet-tools.md

 ![The image shows a small section from a web browser URL bar.
 The word 'secure' appears in a green colour, to show that the connection is safe.
 There is also a padlock icon in a closed state, again to show that the connection is safe.](images/guidance-for-using-open-internet-tools-01.png)

 You have a duty of confidentiality and a responsibility to safeguard any HMG information or data that you access.
 This is [Principle 2](https://www.gov.uk/government/publications/government-security-classifications) of the Government Security Classifications.
-The MoJ trusts you to work with `OFFICIAL` information.
+The MoJ trusts you to work with **Official** information.
 In the same way, you're trusted to make a reasoned judgement about whether it's safe to use an OIT.

 Useful help for deciding what is OK is in [existing social media guidance](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf).
 While it's more about how to act online, the principles are helpful for OITs.